bra1nDump/rayaCodingChallenge/README.md

 - [x] Remove arbitrary loads (allow only one domain)
 - [x] Watch out for force unwraping (in http client `URL` creation it would be ok, but in `URLSession` extension this is bad, since this no guarantees on string url passed)
 - [x] Make sure queries with special symbols get handled correctly (good place for unit test?)
+- [ ] Make sure final submission works by cloning and running a fresh project

 ## Extra